Burcher wins 86 Series Race 2

 The gap between top four was less than a second, with 15-year-old Tomsett – now on the back of Supercars veteran Coulthard – breaking the lap record on Lap 4 with a 2:15.3724.

-Coulthard, though, attacked points leader Casha at Turn 1, but couldn’t make it past, the #100 guest driver having another look at Turn 6 but Chasha had him covered.
+Coulthard, though, was focussed ahead and attacked points leader Casha at Turn 1, but couldn’t make it past, the #100 guest driver having another look at Turn 6 but Chasha had him covered.

-Coulthard maintained the pressure, allowing Burcher a 1.3s buffer as the battle for second raged, with Hiller breaking late at Turn 1 on Lap 6 to pass Tomsett and contact the back of Coulthard’s car, but Hillyer couldn’t make it stick as Coulthard and Tomsett held him off through the next few corners.
+Coulthard maintained the pressure, allowing race leader Burcher a 1.3s buffer as the battle for second raged, with Hillyer breaking late at Turn 1 on Lap 6 to pass Tomsett and contact the back of Coulthard’s car, but Hillyer couldn’t make it stick as Coulthard and Tomsett held him off through the next few corners.

-Tomsett contacted Coulthard at Turn 2 and 3 after defending from Hillyer and looking to sneak up the inside.
+Tomsett also contacted Coulthard at Turn 2 and 3 while defending from Hillyer and looking unsuccessfully to sneak up the inside for second place.

-Up front, Burcher was now 2.0s ahead, as Hillyer was passed by Goodall after a lock-up at Turn 1 saw Goodall take advantage to take fifth.
+Up front, Burcher was now 2.0s ahead, as Hillyer was passed by Goodall after a lock-up at Turn 1 from Hillyer saw Goodall take advantage and move up to fifth.

-On the Lap 7, Tomsett made his move onto the podium, passing Coulthard when the veteran appeared to miss a gearchange, Tomsett now third.
+On the Lap 7, Tomsett made his move into the final podium spot, passing Coulthard when the veteran appeared to miss a gearchange.

-Brake issues that thwarted Hillyer in Sydney returned, making him an easy target for the last two laps and forcing him to drive defensively to minimise the damage.
+The brake issues that thwarted Hillyer in Sydney returned, making him an easy target for the last two laps and forcing him to drive defensively to minimise the damage – he would end the race in 13th.

 While Burcher’s lead was now 2.7s, Casha could not shake off Tomsett or Coulthard, who were all bumper to bumper.

-Coulthard was not done, applying pressure to the back of Tomsett as the #27 attacked Casha into Turn 1 of the final lap – yet Coulthard passed Tomsett for third with only half a lap remaining to return the move from two laps earlier.
+Coulthard was not defeated for third, though, applying pressure to the back of Tomsett as the #27 attacked Casha into Turn 1 of the final lap.
+While Tomsett was the aggressor, it was Coulthard who passed Tomsett for third with only half a lap remaining to return the move from two laps earlier.

-Burcher won the race by 3.3s from Casha, with Coulthard in third ahead of Tomsett, Goodall, Logan, Gomersall, Stinson, Wanzek and Westbury in tenth.
+Burcher won the race by 3.3s from Casha, with Coulthard in third ahead of Tomsett, Goodall, Logan, Gomersall, Stinson, Wanzek and Jack Westbury in tenth.

 The Toyota Gazoo Racing Australia field heads out for Race 3 – the 100 race for the one-make series – at 14:05 local time today/14:35 AEST.